 These networks are massive (heh) in natural language processing right now.

-A key point about these networks seems to be that they can be made extremely large but still remain trainable.
+A key point about such networks seems to be that they can be made extremely large but still remain trainable.
 This leads to interesting scaling laws.

 A good paper read is Yannic Kilcher’s.